The NOVAS C astrometry library, made better.

 , as well as the descriptions on the various NOVAS routines

-In NOVAS, the barycentric BCRS and the geocentric GCRS systems are effectively synonymous to ICRS.
-The origin for
+In NOVAS, the barycentric BCRS and the geocentric GCRS systems are effectively synonymous to ICRS, since the origin

 Calculating positions for a sidereal source